Nothing moves us like music.

 "An antidote to the erasure that can limit young people’s conceptions of what is possible...and expand the world of music." — Kirkus Reviews

 MUSIC MAVENS is available in both hardcover and electronic formats everywhere books are sold.
-Chicago Review Press is currently running a 50% off sale on all titles if you purchase direct from its website.
-Click the button below for links to all sellers, including the CRP website and promo code.
+Click the button below for links to all sellers.

 What an amazing resource for young people of any identifying gender to learn about the pathways and possibilities of the music industry!
 Representation abounds in Music Mavens: 15 Women of Note in the Music Industry.
 The trailblazers in this book come from such varied socio-economic, racial and ethnic backgrounds.
 The authors, Ashley Walker and Maureen Charles, take care to reveal each person's thought processes and life decisions that led them to where they are, digging beneath the surface and providing more points for readers to empathize, identify and connect with their stories.
 Moreover, all aspects of the industry are embodied in these stories, revealing the nuance of the craft, reaching beyond the stories of fame we too often hear about in mainstream media.